statiagov/gesmew/guides/content/developer/customization/checkout.md

 figure if the step is required dynamically. e.g. the confirm step might only be necessary for payment gateways that support payment profiles.

-These conditional states present a situation where an order could transition from delivery to one of payment, confirm or complete.
+These conditional states present a situation where an inspection could transition from delivery to one of payment, confirm or complete.
 In the default checkout, we never want to transition from delivery to confirm, and therefore have removed it using the `remove_transition` method of the Checkout DSL.
 The resulting